Tony Llorens

+Anthony Sylvan Llorens Jr. (born August 2, 1952) is an American musician, composer, pianist, and actor.

+Career

-Tony Llorens (born August 2, 1952) is an American musician, composer, pianist, and actor, known for the films A Wedding (1978), No God, No Master (2013) and Heavens Fall (2006).
+Llorens is known for the films A Wedding (1978), No God, No Master (2013) and Heavens Fall (2006).
 He has worked as music director for Chicago-based ETA Creative Arts Foundation theater.
 He also worked as keyboardist, bandleader, and producer for Albert King and worked with ZZ Top and Stevie Ray Vaughan.

+Personal life

 Jason Moran is his second cousin.